robusta-dev/robusta/docs/tutorials/argocd-installation.rst

 This tutorial covers installing Robusta with ArgoCD.
 You can also install Robusta directly with Helm.

-Pre-requisites:

-1. A Working setup of `ArgoCD <https://argo-cd.readthedocs.io/en/stable/>`_.
-2. A values file.
-Follow the steps below

 Creating the values file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^